flutter/flutter/specs/style.md

 Update the render tree
 ----------------------

-Simultaneously walk the tree rooted at the application Document, taking into account shadow trees and child distribution, and the tree rooted at the document's RenderNode.
+Simultaneously walk the tree rooted at the application's element tree's root node, taking into account shadow trees and child distribution, and the tree rooted at that Root node's RenderNode.

 If you come across a node that doesn't have an assigned RenderNode, then create one, placing it in the appropriate place in the RenderTree